 It’s also a great idea to have a response and recovery plan that details what you will do in the event of a ransomware attack.

 Not only will it mean your business can respond faster, but it should reduce the amount of downtime suffered as you’ve already considered exactly what needs to happen.

 This is what we do.
-We help businesses increase their cyber security to reduce their chances of being affected.
+We are a Toronto IT Outsourcing Services company that helps businesses increase their cyber security to reduce their chances of being affected.